 Offer expires 3/27, valid for Modell’s locations at 14th Street (DC), Bethesda (MD), or Anacostia (DC).

 Kids experience all kinds of challenges in Little League.
 Here is some valuable advice from Forbes magazine on helping them to deal with adversity and achieve.

 7 crippling parenting behaviors that keep children from growing into leaders

 Players who LIVE or ATTEND SCHOOL in boundary can play LL baseball in that boundary

 In an effort to accommodate for Little Leaguers to play with their classmates, and ease the burden on parents and guardians, Little League has amended its residency requirements to allow children to play in the local league whose boundaries where they attend school is located.
 To verify enrollment, parents will need to bring an official school document, such as a report card or school enrollment form, confirming enrollment in the school for the current academic year, dated before October 1, 2013.
-Read the full text of the new rule here.

 Little League is always looking for more ways to give all children the opportunity to have the best Little League experience possible, said Patrick Wilson, Little League Senior Vice President of Operations and Program Development.
 This new rule will provide more flexibility for families to participate in the leagues that best fits their children.

 NWLL has posted a list of Schools within the NWLL boundary on our Eligibility page.

 Please encourage your players and parents to take a look!